NightBase/NightBase/README.md

 </div>
 <br>

-Nightbase is all in one database as a service solution.
+Nightbase is all in one batteries included database as a service solution.
 It is a REST API that allows you to create, read, update and delete data from a database.
 It is built with Node.js, Express.js and MongoDB.
 It is a fully functional API that can be used to build a full stack application.

 <br><br>